BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

  SAP Note [1928533](https://launchpad.support.sap.com/#/notes/1928533), which has:

-- List of Azure VM sizes that are supported for the deployment of SAP software
+- The List of Azure VM sizes that are supported for the deployment of SAP software.
-- Important capacity information for Azure VM sizes
+- Important capacity information for Azure VM sizes.
-- Supported SAP software, and operating system (OS) and database combinations
+- Supported SAP software, and operating system (OS) and database combinations.
-- Required SAP kernel version for Windows and Linux on Microsoft Azure
+- Required SAP kernel version for Windows and Linux on Microsoft Azure.

  SAP Note [2015553](https://launchpad.support.sap.com/#/notes/2015553) lists prerequisites for SAP-supported SAP software deployments in Azure.